Wet Earth Colliery: 1750–1804

 Jacob Fletcher, a mine owner from Bolton, had several mines in Harwood, Breightmet, Bolton and Atherton.
 He had two sons, John and Matthew.
 John was responsible for sinking a pit in Atherton whilst Matthew took up mining engineering.
 John Heathcote was having problems with the pit and called on Matthew Fletcher to help sink a new shaft.
 The new shaft was sunk 262 ft to the seam at a point which became the central focus of the Wet Earth complex.
 The shaft was deepened to 328 ft to connect with the Five Quarters mine which at this point was 3' 7" thick.
 The workings were plagued with water, which entered from the River Irwell via the Pendleton Fault.
 Heathcote asked Matthew Fletcher to advise him on how to solve the flooding, but it seems he was unsuccessful.
 John Heathcote closed the pit in 1750.

 Heathcote and Fletcher were at a loss as how to remove the water from the pit until it came to the attention of James Brindley.
-Brindley, a relative of John Heathcote, was an engineer whose feats included the Bridgewater Canal, the Trent and Mersey Canal and later the Chester Canal, as well as the Harecastle Tunnel.
+Brindley, a relative of John Heathcote, was an engineer whose later feats would include the Bridgewater Canal, the Trent and Mersey Canal and the Chester Canal, as well as the Harecastle Tunnel.
 He initially suggested a scheme whereby a Newcomen atmospheric pumping engine could be used to dewater the mine but the Newcomen engine had been plagued with problems in dewatering deep mines.
 His revised scheme relied on water power.
 It had to overcome several obstacles, not least that there was no flowing water on the site to power a pump and that the pithead was 23 ft above the level of the River Irwell.